microsoft/PackageUploader/Operations.md

 - **minutesToWaitForProcessing**: optional (default 30) - it will check the package processing status every minute for this long, until it succeeds or fails
 - **availabilityDate**: optional - if informed it will configure custom availability date for your XVC/MSIXVC packages [Learn more](http://go.microsoft.com/fwlink/?LinkId=825239)
    - **isEnabled**: optional (default false) - it will enable/disable custom availability date
-   - **effectiveDate**: optional - if informed it will set the package availability date
+   - **effectiveDate**: optional - if informed it will set the package availability date (date format example: "2021-10-24T21:00:00.000Z")
 - **uploadConfig**: optional - httpClient configuration to be used to upload the files
    - **httpTimeoutMs**: (default and recommended: 5000)
    - **httpUploadTimeoutMs**: (default and recommended: 300000)